Implementation Readiness Assessment

 Level Criteria

-1 -- Initial No explicit policy demand for ocean accounts.
+1 -- Pre-pilot No explicit policy demand for ocean accounts.
 Ocean governance relies on sector-specific data without integration across domains.

-2 -- Developing At least one policy process (national ocean strategy, marine spatial plan, SDG reporting) has identified ocean accounts as a potential input.
+2 -- Pilot compilation At least one policy process (national ocean strategy, marine spatial plan, SDG reporting) has identified ocean accounts as a potential input.
 Initial engagement with policy users has occurred.

-3 -- Established Ocean account outputs are referenced in at least one active policy process.
+3 -- Regular compilation Ocean account outputs are referenced in at least one active policy process.
 Regular dialogue between account compilers and policy users is established.
 Indicator needs have been specified.

-4 -- Optimising Ocean accounts are routinely used in multiple policy processes (budgeting, spatial planning, international reporting).
+4 -- Multi-account with iterative improvement Ocean accounts are routinely used in multiple policy processes (budgeting, spatial planning, international reporting).
 Feedback loops between users and producers are formalised.
 Account outputs are cited in policy documents.

 3.1.4 Conducting the assessment